A blog that makes you think

 So when you come across a work that is short, crisp and yet having layers of rich content, it’s like a breath of fresh air.
 Ghachar Ghochar by Vivek Shanbhag is one such book.
 Shanbhag has the rare gift of economy of Anton Chekhov combined with the psychological insights of Dostoyevsky.
 In a manner that can almost be called minimalist, he paints his characters with vivid colours, showing their quirks and petty natures on one side and balancing this with their humane aspects.

 It is important to note here that this review is of the English translation by Srinath Perur.
 The original novel is in Kannada.
 The blurb by noted playwright, actor and writer Girish Karnad sums up the very high quality of the translation.
-He says,

 The translation by Srinath Perur unerringly captures the shifting nuances that make Shanbhag’s telling so rich.
 Having read and admired the original Kannada, I was surprised how quickly Perur made me forget that I was reading a translation.